 Avoid bug bites

-Find the EPA-registered insect repellent that is right for you.
-The effectiveness of insect repellents that are not registered with the EPA, including some natural repellents, is not known.
-For more information, see EPA’s website.
+- The effectiveness of insect repellents not registered with the EPA, including some natural repellents, is not known.

 - Do not spray repellent on the skin under clothing.

-- Do not use products containing OLE or PMD on children younger than 3 years old.
+- Do NOT use products containing OLE or PMD on children under 3 years old.

-- Keep repellent out of the reach of children.
+- Keep insect repellent out of the reach of children.

 - Page created: April 21, 2013